Code Switch's 2018 Book Guide

 Barracoon: The Story Of The Last Black Cargo by Zora Neale Hurston

 "It's the story of Cujo, the last surviving African of this particular American slaver.
 I think that it's very rare you get to have the voice and history of someone who remembers it, not only as being enslaved here in this country, but having lived a time not enslaved in Africa.
 So, he takes us back to his life in Africa, and we see the rich culture of what was stolen from him when he was sent to the United States.
 And then you also see again how devastating enslavement was for our people.
 It's so infinitely readable.
 It's in that Zora Neale [Hurston] voice that, once you crack the code of it, you can't stop hearing it in your head.
-I just thought it was phenomenal." — Jacqueline Woodson, author of Brown Girl Dreaming and Another Brooklyn
+I just thought it was phenomenal." — Jacqueline Woodson, author of Brown Girl Dreaming, Another Brooklyn and other books

 Becoming by Michelle Obama